<<BACK

 PERFORMANCE STANDARDS

-The first five of the eleven week in-residence portion of the basic training programme are a probationary period.
+The first five of the twelve week in-residence portion of the basic training programme are a probationary period.
 Students who do not achieve a minimum average of 70% from their cumulative progress and performance examinations are subject to dismissal for cause at the discretion of the Director.

 PROFESSIONAL CONDUCT STANDARDS